Quasi periodic Hamiltonian Motions, Scale Invariance, Harmonic Oscillators

-In a domain in which the transformation Eq.\equ{e2.2} could be defined, the motions would be described by a simpler Hamiltonian which is still an integrable Hamiltonian plus a perturbation of higher order in $\e_0$.
+In a domain in which the transformation Eq.\equ{e2.2} could be defined, the motions would be described by a simpler Hamiltonian which is still the same integrable Hamiltonian plus a perturbation of higher order in $\e_0$.

 {\it However} to make sense of the transformation in Eq.\equ{e2.2} it is not only necessary to restrict the variables $(\V A',\Ba)$ to a smaller domain, but it has to be possible to solve the implicit functions problem in Eq.\equ{e2.2},\equ{e2.3} (namely to express $(\V A,\Ba)$ in terms of $(\V A',\Ba')$ and viceversa, and finding $\V a$), but also the denominator in Eq.\equ{e2.3} will have to be modified to avoid dividing by $0$: which will happen, for generic $f_0$ and for some $\Bn$, on a dense set of $\V A'\in \DD_{\r_0}$, if $J_0$ is not singular (as it is being supposed).
 Therefore the map in Eq.\equ{e2.2} will now be modified and defined properly after recalling the notion of dimensional estimate.